Grower Glossary – CUpdated 18 days ago

 Colchicine (Advanced Term)

-A chemical used in plant breeding to double chromosome count, creating new polyploid strains with unique characteristics.
+A chemical used in plant breeding to double chromosome count, creating polyploid strains with unique characteristics.
 Used in advanced cannabis genetics work.
+Not relevant for production growers.

 Compost